merely-useful/py-rse/index.md

 :   To make a new copy of a \gref{Git}{git} \gref{repository}{repository} on a \gref{server}{server}, or the copy that is made.
 See also: [Git clone](#git_clone)

 **Git merge**<a id="git_merge"></a>
 :   Merging branches in \gref{Git}{git} incorporates development histories of two \gref{branches}{branch} in one.
-If changes are made to similar parts of the branches on both branches a \gref{conflict}{git_conflict} will occur and this must be resolved before the merge will be completed.
+If changes are made to similar parts of the branches on both branches, a \gref{conflict}{git_conflict} will occur and this must be resolved before the merge will be completed.

 **Git pull**<a id="git_pull"></a>
 :   Downloads and synchronizes changes between a \gref{remote repository}{remote_repository} and a local \gref{repository}{repository}.